 This past weekend was Mother’s day here in Sweden.
 I thought a lot about my mother and how a little over 41 years ago she was here in Sweden after having married my Malmö native father & left her home in NYC with my brother to live in Skåne.

-A crucial part of this story, as I remember it told to me, is that adjusting to the Sweden of that time, as a black lady from the USA (busy & very diverse NYC at that), had layers of challenges- largely social and cultural in nature.
+A crucial part of this story, as I remember it told to me, is that adjusting to the Sweden of that time, as a black woman from the USA (busy & very diverse NYC at that), had layers of challenges- largely social and cultural in nature.

 Pregnant with me in 1977 she resolved to move back to the USA.
-My family has been there since.
+My family has been there ever since.

 That family history was part of the launching point for a portrait & interview series I started envisioning last month.
 So much has changed since those days back in the 70’s but of course the way of discussing race & ethnicity issues here on Scandinavia has taken on its own form.